KFig21/local_library/README.md

 # local_library

-made for the odin project Node JS curriculum

-<p><a href="https://arcane-earth-58448.herokuapp.com/catalog" target="_blank" rel="noopener noreferrer">View the project here!</a> 👀</p>
+<p><a href="https://kfig21.github.io/local_library" target="_blank" rel="noopener noreferrer">View the project here!</a> 👀</p>

 <h3>Summary</h3>
-<p>This project was made for The Odin Project Node JS curriculum.
-The goal of the project was to learn mongo DB, Node, and Express</p>
+<p>This project was made for <a href="https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library" target="_blank" rel="noopener noreferrer">The Odin Project's</a> Javascript curriculum.
+The goal of the project was to learn how to create objects and object constructors as well as DOM manipulation.</p>